About The Author

 I LOVE this series!!
 I was so sad when I read the last page of “The Battle of Verril” because I wanted to keep reading.
 I was glued to my Nook when I was reading all the books, and have told my fellow fantasy fans about your work.
 I have a baby, so finding time to read in the midst of everything was challenging, but I found the time so I could find out what happened next!
 Great job!

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Hi Jennifer!
 Many thanks for the comment.
 I’m very happy you enjoyed the series.
 Thanks for spreading the word!
 I really appreciate the support and kind words.
 Have a great day!